Get Form I-765 Approved for Work Permit: EAD Guide

 There are numerous requirements that you need to fulfill to be able to get approval for your I-765 Form and ultimately receive the EAD.
 The requirements are:

-It is crucial to follow the instructions on I-765 in order to properly fill it out and ensure higher chances of approval.
+It is crucial to follow the instructions on the I-765 in order to properly fill it out and ensure higher chances of approval.
 The instructions can be summarized as follows:

 The filing fee for Form I-765 varies depending on the applicant’s eligibility category.
 The current fees are as follows: